luizfmarques/secretWord/README.md

 # secretWord
-Application that simulates the word guessing game, by choosing letters.
+React application that simulates the word guessing game, by choosing letters.